 For the typography, we agreed we wanted it to look like "found" footage.
 In order to be distinct and not just use methods, we have seen; we decided to post-process the typography so we could have each type of treatment unique to itself.
 We rendered endless type because it was so much fun.

-Sound design for this animation was not entirely complicated but did not complete until after the production was animated.
+The sound design for this animation was not entirely complicated but did not complete until after the production was animated.
 We knew we wanted a relay of radio-control room style communication.
 We recorded the VO passes on a Zoom H6 and then brought them into Ableton Live to construct a vocal arrangement and sound design.
 Ryan composed the base for our music bed and after we shared many ideas on what we wanted things to sound like.

 Below: Soundcloud of audio beds, sfx, voice-over reads and more.